 There are a few more studies that I could find.
 However, they use saliva rather than blood to measure testosterone, which is not as accurate, and it is debatable how this can be compared with blood (serum or plasma) testosterone.
 Even so, they show lower levels in these people than in Americans at the time.

 1996 Tamang people, mixed plant-growing and animal herding, from central Nepal: 447

 1996 Ache people, hunter-gatherers (mostly hunting) from southern Paraguay: 373

 The highest testosterone of these groups was found in the nomadic pastoralists, and it is very high.
 It is among the highest results I’ve found in hundreds of studies around the world.
-It’s interesting that the members of this group that stopped being pastoralists and lived a settled life had notably lower testosterone than the others!
+It’s interesting that the members of this group that stopped being pastoralists and lived a settled life had notably lower testosterone than the pastoralists!